featureNull/QtAsyncSql/README.md

 ##Introduction

 ###Overview
 Qt provides QSqlQuery class for synchronous database access.
 Often asynchronous and threaded database access is desired.
-This implementation provides a implementation for asynchronous database access using the Qt Api.
+QtAsyncSql provides a implementation for asynchronous database access using the Qt Api.

 ### Features
 * Asynchronous SQL queries with Qt's SIGNAL and SLOT mechanism.